 Place de la Bastille.

-This is one of the most famous places in Paris and was built on the former site of a prison that was used to hold prisoners in extreme conditions and even torture them.
-The area around the place has remained a major landmark since its construction, since it’s located near other important sites such as Chatelet-Les Halles RER station, Les Halles shopping mall, Palais Royal Gardens and Place Dauphine.
+This is one of the most famous places in Paris.
+It was built on the former prison site, which was used to hold prisoners in extreme conditions and even torture them.
+The area around the place has remained a major landmark since its construction, as it’s located near other important sites such as Chatelet-Les Halles RER station, Les Halles shopping mall, Palais Royal Gardens, and Place Dauphine.

 Place de la Nation.